 Microsoft 365 has many built-in controls to manage how users communicate externally, however, these controls do not generally extend to internal communication.
 While this is fine in most environments, situations exist where a degree of separation is required to segregate communication across different groups of users.
 This article details the configuration of Address Book Policies, and how they can be extended to include Teams.

 Microsoft 365 Desired State Configuration (DSC), is a way to capture details of a tenant's configuration using PowerShell in such a way that any changes made to the configuration can be easily detected.
+DSC allows administrators to understand when configurations change so that they can take action when necessary.
+In this article, Sean McAvinue explains how to use DSC to capture and report details of your Microsoft 365 tenant.

 With the pace of Office 365 adoption globally, many administrators will inevitably find themselves in a position where they need to manage more than one tenant simultaneously.
 When managing at scale, PowerShell allows authentication to multiple tenants using different PowerShell instances.
 Profiles and containers are a great way to operate across multiple tenants and accounts without going through cumbersome sign-out processes and closing browsers.